 The flowers and young leaves can be used in salads, though they are potentially allergenic so always do an allergy test first by rubbing a little of the juice from a leaf on the inside of the lips and seeing how you react.

-Both plants used to be very common but are much rarer now due to changing habitat as well as pesticide and agrochemical use.
-Therefore it’s important to harvest responsibly, and only in areas where they are abundant, if you wish to use them for food or remedies.
+Both plants used to be very common but are much rarer now due to changing habitat and over harvesting as well as pesticide and agrochemical use.
+Therefore it’s best to grow these plants in your garden if you wish to use them for food or remedies.
+It is actually illegal to harvest cowslips in many parts of the UK.

 Maria Treben rates Cowslip highly as a remedy for insomnia.
 Here is her recipe for a sleep inducing tea: